Tanz0rz/haxe-fmod/README.md

 Runtime settings passed to `FmodManager.Initialize(...)` override the defines.

-**HTML5 specifics**: initialization is asynchronous (see [HTML5 Builds](#html5-builds) for the loading-scene pattern); the FMOD web build ships FSB-only codecs, so loose wav/ogg loading and file-path programmer sounds are native-only (use audio table keys on HTML5); and `Destroyed` callback events are not delivered on HTML5 (clean up in `release()`, which works on every target).
+**HTML5 specifics**: initialization is asynchronous (see [HTML5 Builds](#html5-builds) for the loading-scene pattern).
+The FMOD web build ships FSB-only codecs, so loose wav/ogg loading and file-path programmer sounds are native-only (use audio table keys on HTML5). `Destroyed` callback events are not delivered on HTML5 (clean up in `release()`, which works on every target).

 ## <a name="generating-constants"></a>Generating Constants From Your Banks

 Two generators emit identical files (`FmodEvents.hx`, `FmodBuses.hx`, `FmodVCAs.hx`, `FmodSnapshots.hx`, `FmodParameters.hx`), each constant paired with a GUID companion (`MusicMainLevelGuid`) for GUID-based lookups.
 A parity test in CI keeps them in lockstep.

-**Recommended: generate on every export from inside FMOD Studio.** Install the [fmod-scripts](https://github.com/Tanz0rz/haxe-fmod/tree/master/fmod-scripts) script once; `Ctrl+B` in FMOD Studio then writes the constants and builds your banks in one step, so they can never drift from the project.
+**Recommended: generate on every export from inside FMOD Studio.** Install the [fmod-scripts](https://github.com/Tanz0rz/haxe-fmod/tree/master/fmod-scripts) script once. `Ctrl+B` in FMOD Studio then writes the constants and builds your banks in one step, so they can never drift from the project.

 **Alternative: generate from a built bank** (CI, or teammates without FMOD Studio):